harrywang/harrywang.github.io/_posts/2023-02-18-finetune-sd.md

 - how to prepare datasets
 - how to run the training and generation scripts
+- how to convert Diffusers trained weights for use in Automatic1111 WebUI
 - how to merge models and test results

 ## Prepare Custom Datasets